RaspAP/raspap-webgui/README.md

 ## Frequently asked questions

 ### Terms
-*We're using RaspAP to for a commercial project.
+*We're using RaspAP for a commercial project.
 Can we use Insiders under the same terms and conditions?*

 Yes.
 Whether you're an individual or a company, you may use RaspAP Insiders precisely under the same terms as RaspAP, which are defined by the GNU GPL 3.0 license.
 However, we kindly ask you to respect the following guidelines: